gingerchew/ginger.wtf-2024/src/posts/monster-hunter-gameplay-loop.md

 ---
 title: Monster Hunter's gameplay loop
 subtitle: Some thoughts on a unique games' unusual way of bringing you back
+description: Some thoughts on a unique games' unusual way of bringing you back.
 date: 2023-10-10
 tags:
     - games